-- Check blood ketones any time blood glucose is greater than 14 mmols/L. - Drink plenty of water. - Try to work out the cause of Hyperglycaemia and take action to correct or prevent (see table below). - Record the reason for Hyperglycaemia in your diary.
+- Check blood ketones any time blood glucose is greater than 14 mmol/L or if your child is vomiting - see section 9 Sick Day Rules. - Drink plenty of water. - Try to work out the cause of hyperglycaemia and take action to correct or prevent (see table below). - Record the reason for hyperglycaemia in your diary.